 Remember, when it comes to budgeting for college, you will have to account for some hefty expenses.
 Decorating your dorm room doesn’t have to be one of them.
 Shop at second-hand stores and garage sales to find items at heavily reduced prices.
 Don’t forget to enjoy the experience!

-About the Author: Kim Foerst is currently the digital marketing manager for Lush Décor, a brand of Triangle Home Fashions.
+About the Author: Kim Foerst is currently the digital marketing manager for Lush Décor, Triangle Home Fashions.
 She has a passion for writing relevant content and, in addition to home decorating, has blogged about a wide range of topics from heavy machinery to healthcare.